aspose-ocr/Aspose.OCR-Documentation/net/release-notes/release-notes-2021/aspose-ocr-for-net-21-7-release-notes/_index.md

 ## Enhancements

-- added new parameters in the method GetRectangles:  AreasType areasType and bool idDetectAreas
+- added new parameters in the method GetRectangles:  AreasType areasType and bool isDetectAreas
-- added new property in the RecognitionSettings class that indicates the table exists on the image
+- added new property in the RecognitionSettings class that indicates the table exists on the image: LinesFiltration
 - added new property in the RecognitionResult class: RecognitionCharactersList
 - made Aspose.OCR works with x64, AnyCPU, x86 architectures
 - used compressed OCR ML model and reducing the packet size